 Need to quickly create a great-looking contact form on your WordPress website?
-Then you need a form plugin.
+Then you need a forms plugin.
 Ninja Forms is one of the most popular free contact form plugins, but is it the easiest to use?
 Find out whether it measures up in our Ninja Forms review.

 Why You Need a Contact Form Plugin

 Every website should have a contact form.
 It gives your visitors confidence in your trustworthiness, and an easy way to get in touch with you.
 Displaying your email address on your website instead of using a contact form looks unprofessional, and can also attract lots of spam.

 Surprisingly, WordPress doesn’t offer a form builder out of the box.
 Instead, you’ll need to install a plugin in order to create a contact form, or any other kind of form.

 - Order forms: Sell your products and services online and get paid upfront.

 - “Request a Quote” forms: Create custom forms to ask for all the information you’ll need to give a client a quote or estimate for your work.

 - Subscription/Opt-in forms: Get more subscribers to your newsletter by creating opt-in forms or by adding a subscribe option to your other forms.

 - Surveys: Base your website strategy on data from actual users by offering a survey on your site.

 - Post submission forms: Allow visitors to add their own blog posts and edit them from the front-end of your site.